 M.Ed, RSW, Registered Social Worker and Neurofeedback Technician

-I am a Registered Social Worker (RSW) with the Ontario College of Social Workers and Social Service Workers (OCSWSSW), as well as a member of the Behaviour Analyst Certification Board (BACB).
+I am a Registered Social Worker (RSW) with the Ontario College of Social Workers and Social Service Workers (OCSWSSW), and working towards certification with the Behaviour Analyst Certification Board (BACB).
 Over the past five years, I have been immersed in both research and applied settings.
 I have worked with youth, adults, and families with support needs related to Autism, ADHD, OCD, concurrent disorders, acquired brain injuries, genetic disorders, and transitional housing.
 I have facilitated age-appropriate interventions supporting children and their families cope with medical procedures, illness, and hospitalization (St. Joseph’s Healthcare and McMaster Children’s Hospital).

 Some of my supplementary training and ongoing professional development includes Gottman Method couples therapy (levels 1 & 2), spiritually integrated psychotherapy, and creative arts and play therapy.